-If you’ve ever visited the Kajabi homepage, you know that we have a tagline: “You’re serious about your online business.
+If you’ve ever visited the Kajabi homepage, you know we have a tagline: “You’re serious about your online business.
 We are too.”

-Before we get into the nuts and bolts of taglines, let's make a couple of distinctions so we don't get confused.
-Taglines sometimes get interchanged with slogans, but they are actually two different types of marketing ploys.
+Let's make a couple of distinctions so we don't get confused.
+Taglines sometimes get interchanged with slogans but these are two different types of marketing ploys.

 A tagline applies to an entire business.

-That tagline applies to any digital product that you create, from online courses to membership sites.
-You would use it on any marketing collateral that you create, as well.
+That tagline applies to any digital products that you create, wether you are selling online training courses or membership sites.
+You would also use that tagline on any marketing collateral that you create.

-Some entrepreneurs also confuse taglines and logos.
 A logo is typically a graphic mark that represents a business and makes it easily identifiable.
 You can see the Kajabi logo above.

 It's our name in all capital, sans-serif type with a stylized letter K preceding it.
 You couldn't mistake our logo for our tagline because they are nothing alike.